LEINYN-G/Big_Data/big-data-foundations/Intro.md

 The real question becomes:
 **How do i store, process, search, replicate, and analyze massive amounts of data efficiently?**

-That's where distributed systems become imprtant.
+That's where distributed systems become important.

 ### 2. Velocity